|

 Food and Drink

-Apart from the Haggis, Scotland has some other treats on offer and one of the most bizarre things you can buy in some Scottish fish and chip shops are, besides fish and chips of course, deep fried mars bars.
-Whether this is a treat or not I'm not sure, fact is that they are not good for your health but seem to taste surprisingly well!
+Apart from the Haggis, Scotland has many other delicious dishes on offer and one of the most bizarre things you can buy in some Scottish fish and chip shops are, besides fish and chips of course, deep fried mars bars.
+Whether this is a treat or not I’m not sure, fact is that they are not good for your health but seem to taste surprisingly well!
 If you want to try something different go for an Arbroath Smokie, a specially smoked type of Haddock and the name is protected by EU regulations.
 Arbroath Smokies originate in Auchmithie, a small fishing village a few miles north of Arbroath, on the Scottish east coast.
-If you think whisky is the only national drink you're wrong.
-There is also Irn-Bru, a carbonated fruit flavoured soft drink, which also carries the title of Scottish National Drink, or perhaps better the "other" national drink.
+If you think whisky is the only national drink you’re wrong.
+There is also Irn-Bru, a carbonated fruit flavoured soft drink, which also carries the title of Scottish National Drink, or perhaps better the “other” national drink.
 Another typical Scottish thing is Shortbread, a buttery biscuit, available almost anywhere and specially in the tourist shops!
+Read more in our Scottish Food Guide.

 Ceilidh